mvolkmann/blog/src/swift.md

 TODO: Describe how to send HTTP requests and process HTTP responses.

+## Shell Commands

+TODO: Is it possible to execute shell commands from Swift?

 ## Tools

 To format Swift code in Xcode, select the lines to be formatted (cmd-a for all)